PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ kubectl describe service adderservice
 ```

-Now that we have deployed our service let's test that it is in fact working by running a curl command against it firstly we need to determine the  minikube cluster IP address, to do this run:
+Now that we have deployed our service let's test that it is in fact working.
+The first thing we need to ascertain is the minikube cluster's IP address.
+We can obtain this with the following:

 ```sh
 $ minikube ip
 192.168.99.100
 ```

 Next we need to get the port number that Minikube has exposed our service on.
-To determine this run:
+To determine this we run run:

 ```sh
 $ kubectl get services